 Simple Image Processing

-In this example, we will show you how to use Bacalhau to process images on a Landsat dataset.
+In this example tutorial, we will show you how to use Bacalhau to process images on a Landsat dataset.

 Bacalhau has the unique capability of operating at a massive scale in a distributed environment.
 This is made possible because data is naturally sharded across the IPFS network amongst many providers.
 We can take advantage of this to process images in parallel.